 Plans change.
 Markets shift.
 What worked six months ago might fail today.

 Leaders who cling to outdated strategies slow everything down.
-The better approach?
-Stay flexible.
-Test, adjust, repeat.
+The better approach is to stay flexible: test, adjust, and repeat.

 Perfection is overrated.
 Progress matters more.

-Adaptability also means letting go of control when needed.
-Trusting the team.
-Allowing new ideas to surface.
-Some will fail.
-That’s fine.
-The cost of inaction is worse.
+Adaptability also means letting go of control when needed, which involves trusting the team and allowing new ideas to surface.
+Some of those ideas will fail, and that is acceptable.
+Ultimately, the cost of inaction is worse.

 Time Management That Reflects Priorities

-Everyone claims to be busy.
-That doesn’t mean time is used well.
+Everyone claims to be busy, but that doesn’t mean time is used well.

 Leaders set the tone here.
 If priorities are unclear, time gets wasted on low-value tasks.
 Endless emails.
 Meetings with no outcomes.
 Projects that don’t move the needle.